webNeat/focus/article/README.md

   appimage/focus_0.1.0_amd64.AppImage
 ```

-Since the AppImage is easier to use (to installation needed), I just moved it to my `bin` directory and named it `focus`:
+Since the AppImage is easier to use (no installation needed), I just moved it to my `bin` directory and named it `focus`:

 ```
 sudo mv src-tauri/target/release/bundle/appimage/focus_0.1.0_amd64.AppImage /usr/bin/focus